First U.S. malaria cases diagnosed in decades in Florida and Texas | Health

 However, the CDC said that risk of malaria remains low in the United States, and that most cases are acquired when people travel outside of the country.
 Fully 95% of malaria infections are acquired in Africa, the health agency said.
 Malaria is caused by five species of a parasite carried by certain female mosquitoes.
 Symptoms include fever, chills, headache, muscle pain and fatigue.
 Nausea, diarrhea and vomiting may also appear.
 Malaria can cause life-threatening damage, including kidney failure, seizures and coma.

-The state of Florida has issued a mosquito-borne illness alert and recommended that residents drain standing pools of water, make sure their window screens do not have holes in them and use insect repellent that contains DEET to keep mosquitos from biting.
+The state of Florida has issued a mosquito-borne illness alert and recommended that residents drain standing pools of water, make sure their window screens do not have holes in them and use insecticides that contain DEET to repel mosquitoes.
 Long sleeved shirts and pants are also recommended when mosquitoes are present.
 The state of Texas has also issued a health alert, advising clinicians to routinely obtain a travel history to determine if a patient with symptoms of malaria has spent time outdoors and been bitten by mosquitoes in an area with malaria activity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)